orchidjs/tom-select/README.md

 Tom Select is an extensible and dynamic &lt;select&gt; UI control.
 With autocomplete and native-feeling keyboard navigation, it's useful for tagging, contact lists, country selectors, and so on.
-Tom Select was forked from [Selectize.js](https://tom-select.js.org/docs/selectize.js/) to provide the same powerful UI and API but with a framework agnostic approach.
+Tom Select was forked from [selectize.js](https://tom-select.js.org/docs/selectize.js/) with the goal of modernizing the code base, decoupling from jQuery, and expanding functionality.

 ### Features